I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 Let me briefly introduce GenU again.

-GenU is an application implementation equipped with a collection of business use cases for safely utilizing generative AI in business operations.
+GenU is an application implementation equipped with business use cases for safely utilizing generative AI in business.

-It's a convenient tool when you want to quickly use generative AI and consider how to apply it to your business.
+It's a convenient tool when quickly considering how to apply generative AI to business.

 https://github.com/aws-samples/generative-ai-use-cases/tree/main

-Deployment is simple - just clone the above repository and run the deployment command to use it immediately.
-If you want to check more detailed information, I think it would be good to refer to blogs like the one below.
+Deployment is simple - just clone the above repository and run the deployment command to use it right away.
+For more detailed information, you might want to refer to the blog below.

 https://dev.classmethod.jp/articles/generative-ai-use-cases-jp-genu-installation-guide/